 - Covers both public and private sector employment and

-- Uses actual repayment term of loans (at least 10 years) rather than an artificial or extended repayment term of 15 years or longer that limits benefits and can cost you more in the long run, especially if you leave the program after a few years and
+- Uses actual repayment term of loans (at least 10 years), which saves you more in the long run compared to using an artificial or extended repayment term of 15 years or longer that limits benefits; especially if you leave the program after a few years and

 - Is not structured to require participation in the Federal Public Service Loan Forgiveness Program, which is an all-or-nothing program that requires a minimum of 10-years in public service jobs to qualify for any forgiveness benefit and